 I found that I often use the excuse of having work to do when my kids are trying to connect with me.

-Whether it’s housework or work-work that pays the bills in part, it can be too easy to unbalance the time-scale and spend it on the tasks with more tangible results.
+Whether it’s housework or work-work that pays the bills, it can be too easy to unbalance the time-scale and spend it on the tasks with more tangible results.

 Read next: 7 Warning Signs You’re Doing Too Much as a Mom (and how to stop)